F-i-f/soft-brightness/README.md

 or some of your monitors.
 It integrates smoothly Common uses are:

-- Your laptop has no backlight, maybe because it's not supported, or you have an OLED display.
+- Your laptop has no back-light, maybe because it's not supported, or you have an OLED display.

 - You want to control the brightness level of external monitor like